Off-Premises Responsible Serving® of Alcohol

 Off-Premises Responsible Serving® of Alcohol is also available through the following offer:

-Related Courses for NY:
+Related Courses for New York:

 The minimum age to sell and serve alcohol in New York is 18.